 LocationThe current geographical location of people, devices, infrastructure, equipment or vehicles.

 User IntentWhat a user is currently trying to achieve.
 Are they shopping for something or are they researching a school report?
-Important to contextual search.The general attitude, meaning or emotion behind a situation.
-For example, whether a customer is happy or angry.
-Considered extremely personal data that can nonetheless be detected with methods such as affective computing.
+Important to contextual search.personal data that can nonetheless be detected with methods such as affective computing.

 ProximityThe ability to detect things that are in close proximity to a device.
 For example, a retail shopping app that can detect the product id of a shirt on a rack as you pass it.